On This page

 Contact a South Carolina Workers’ Compensation Lawyer

 At Joye Law Firm, we are proud to have helped many workers in South Carolina obtain the benefits they needed to move forward with their lives.
 Our attorneys are available to review your workplace accident and discuss your workers’ compensation claim.
 Joye Law Firm has long been committed to giving back to the communities that we serve.
-Our law firm is involved in a number of civic and charitable endeavors such as the Joye Law Firm Annual Scholarship Program and the Shoot Three and Win Halftime Challenge during the annual Piggly Wiggly Roundball Classic.
+Our law firm is involved in a number of civic and charitable endeavors such as the Joye Law Firm Annual Scholarship Program through our Joye in the Community initiative.

 Free Case Review